izawartka/siudemka/README.md

 The latest binaries (currently only for Windows) are available in the Releases section on the right.
 Just download the zip file, extract it, and run `siudemka.exe`.

 ### Dependencies
-RZUF3 requires the following libraries: `SDL2`, `SDL2_image`, `SDL2_ttf`, `spdlog`, `yaml-cpp`.
+RZUF3 requires the following libraries: `SDL2`, `SDL2_image`, `SDL2_ttf`, `spdlog`.
 For installation on Windows, it's best to use vcpkg.
 If CMake has trouble finding them, ensure the appropriate path is set in the second line of `CMakeLists.txt`.

 ### Author
 masuo / izawartka